Anri Okita: AV career (2011–2016)

 Okita entered the AV industry in 2011 at the age of 24.
 Her first adult film titled 1,000,000 Yen Body Best of All – Anri Okita was released on 7 February 2011 at the famed AV studio, S1 No. 1 Style.
 For the next two years Okita remained as an exclusive performer at S1 and was featured in twenty adult films with the studio, thus becoming a major player in the AV landscape as a newcomer.
 With her exotic looks and voluptuous figure Okita's popularity increased rapidly from mid-2011 onward in Japan as well as other Southeast Asian markets.
 In late 2012, Okita began to arise as a popular Japanese adult film star in Western markets like Australia and Europe and even in the US after dozens of her scenes were uploaded to adult websites like XVideos, XNXX, and Pornhub.
 In 2013, Okita's popularity exploded in the United States and Canada as well as Europe; she became the third watched Asian porn star after Hitomi Tanaka and Yui Hatano.
 In 2011, Okita was named the Number 1 Newcomer from the Asian market by Internet Adult Film Database.

 In October 2012, Okita decided to transfer from S1 to Soft On Demand under the stage name of "Akane Mizuki", but by early 2013 she decided to become a freelance actress (kikatan joyū) working with numerous other AV studios like Wanz Factory, Moodyz or Fitch.
 During her AV career Okita was part of several high-profile projects.
 One was J & L – Two Pairs Of Huge Tits Take Real Creampies (released by Moodyz in June 2015) in which she co-starred with fellow AV actress and close friend Hitomi Tanaka.
 She was also part of Moodyz 15th anniversary work, Crimson Dream, an extravagant live action adaptation of a hentai manga with a runtime of six hours and a cast of other highly popular Japanese adult film actresses like Ai Uehara, Kaho Kasumi, Kurea Hasumi, Yui Hatano, Hibiki Otsuki, and Shoko Akiyama.

 Okita also made appearances at the AVN Adult Entertainment Expo in 2015 and 2016, as well as the 33rd AVN Awards.
-In 2016 Okita announced her retirement from the adult industry and her last adult film Porn Retirement x Crimson – Anri Okita Captured by an Erotic Artist, directed by Kitorune Kawaguchi was released on 8 May 2016.
+She made a celebrity cameo appearance in Sega's Yakuza 6: The Song of Life.
+In 2016, Okita announced her retirement from the adult industry and her last adult film Porn Retirement x Crimson – Anri Okita Captured by an Erotic Artist, directed by Kitorune Kawaguchi was released on 8 May 2016.
 Over her career Okita has been featured in nearly 300 films (including original works and numerous compilations).